• Skip to primary navigation

 The academic requirements for entry to the course may be satisfied by any one of the following:

-• an average of 72.5% or higher in at least four units (including at least one biblical studies unit based on the original language text of the Bible and a two-unit MA (Theol) Research Project of the Moore College MA (Theol).
+• An average of 72.5% or higher in at least four units (including at least one biblical studies unit based on the original language text of the Bible and a two-unit MA (Theol) Research Project of the Moore College MA (Theol));

-• graduates of an approved Australian or overseas institution with a qualification which, in the opinion of the Academic Board, is equivalent to any of the above.
+• Graduates of an approved Australian or overseas institution with a qualification which, in the opinion of the Academic Board, is equivalent to any of the above.

 • Applications for admission for those who are not Moore College graduates should be sent to the Registrar and are to be accompanied by full academic transcripts.
 The Registrar is responsible for the review of the academic qualifications of all applicants.
 An interview with the Director of Research will be arranged.